Hraun IV (Run Into Nature's Dawn, Iceland), 2018-2019

-With that title, I also try to point at the bustling economic activity the boom in tourism pushed by nature-based tourism.
-According to the Icelandic Tourist Board, the figures are at an all-time high.
-In other words, the transformative pressure on "nature" has never been so intense.
+According to the Icelandic Tourist Board, the figures are at an all-time high (as of January 2019).
+In other words, the transformative pressure on "nature" has never been so intense in Iceland.
 So is the "race" leading to it.
-Thus, the idea of a Nature's Dawn, that renaissance, before which we are frantically running, in a sort of trough, without an experience of what nature really is due to the mediated experience of the Icelandic "pristine" landscape.
+Thus, the idea of a Nature's Dawn into which we are frantically running.

-Yet, on the rough lava terrain of the Reykjanes peninsula it is also quite clear that the great symbolic force associated with nature is quite an agency of its own.
-In the event of a volcanic eruption or a serious earthquake, it wouldn't take very long, for example, to see the metabolism of Reykjavík substantially hampered.
+Nonetheless, on the rough lava terrain of the Reykjanes peninsula it is also quite clear that the great symbolic force associated with nature is an agency of its own: in the event of a volcanic eruption or a serious earthquake, it wouldn't take very long, for example, to see the metabolism of Reykjavík substantially impacted.

 The pictures that are presented and sequenced here follow that train of thoughts.
-They point at the forms this run before nature's dawn have generated around the Reykjavík metropolitan area.
-By leaning neither toward an excess of description nor explanation, they explore the mediated experience of the Icelandic nature using the very medium through which it currently disappears.
+They point at the forms this run into nature's dawn have generated around the Reykjavík metropolitan area.
+By leaning neither toward an excess of description nor explanation, they explore the mediated experience of the Icelandic nature using the very visual medium (i.e., photography) through which it currently disappears.